malike/elasticsearch-report-engine/README.md

 <br/><br/>

-_*Note for HTML reports you want as HTML files instead of dummy services.
+_*Note: For HTML reports you want returned as HTML string instead of a base64 encoded string.
 Send this parameter as part of your default parameters_ : _"returnAs":"PLAIN_

  ## CSV Report